-Social Security Number Requirement for Licensure as a Certified Public Accountant (CPA) in California
+Social Security / Individual Taxpayer Identification Number Requirement for Licensure as a Certified Public Accountant (CPA) in California

-The California Board of Accountancy (CBA) will accept an application for a California CPA license for applicants without a SSN.
-Should the CBA determine that the applicant has met all licensing requirements except for the SSN, the CBA will send written notification (to the address of record) that the applicant has one year in which to provide a SSN.
-If no SSN is provided within that period, the application will be deemed abandoned per Section 71 of the CBA Regulations and the application fee will be forfeited.
+Should the CBA determine that the applicant has met all licensing requirements except for providing SSN or ITIN, the CBA will send written notification (to the address of record) that the applicant has one year in which to provide a SSN or ITIN.
+If no SSN or ITIN is provided within that period, the application will be deemed abandoned pursuant to CBA Regulations section 71 and the application fee will be forfeited.
 If the applicant wishes to reapply for licensure, the applicant will need to submit a new application, application fee and supporting documentation.